Out of hours crime solicitor - Call: 020 8660 3383

 An absent freeholder is the term used when the leaseholder of a property (typically a flat) is unable to locate the owner of the freehold interest, the freeholder.

 The problem usually arises in houses that have been converted into flats.
-As part of that process the flats are sold off on very long leases and the freehold, a separate legal interest) is retained by the property developing seller but has very little financial or other value.
+As part of that process the flats are sold off on very long leases and the freehold (a separate legal interest) is retained by the property developing seller with very little remaining financial or other value to the developer.
 This is because the real value is in the long leases, which can be extended meaning that the property will never revert (go back) in practical terms, to the freeholder.

-Often, the remaining freeholder has little or no interest in the property, having drawn out the value on selling the flats and he/she/they may even forget they still have a role to play as freeholder.
+Often, the remaining freeholder has little or no interest in the property, having drawn out the value in the property on selling the flats and he/she/they may even forget they still have a role to play as freeholder.

 When using the term “absent”, this can also cover a situation where you can still locate the freeholder but he/she/they simply do not respond to communications.